godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 selected: if you create a rectangle selection, only non-empty tiles will be selected.

 To append to the current selection, hold :kbd:`Shift` then select a tile.
-To remove from the current selection, hold :kbd:`Ctrl` then select a tile.
+To remove from the current selection, hold :kbd:`Shift` then click a tile that is already selected.

 The selection can then be used in any other painting mode to quickly create copies of an already-placed pattern.